linz/linz-positionzpp-pcf/config/output_files/readme.txt

 observation.
 The final coordinates are converted to NZGD2000.

 For each file the GPS processing includes the following steps:
-  * Approximate point position solution to determine the station location
+  * precise point position solution to determine the station location
   * Selection of four PositioNZ reference stations to process with the user station
   * Calculation of the reference station ITRF2020 epoch coordinates